 Mark Twain once said that if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worse things that is going to happen to you all day long.

 To-dos and tasks are pretty much little goals.
 So be sure, to write it down.

 I started using a bullet journal and that really has helped me to keep all of my to-do's in ONE place!
 If you'd like to learn more about bullet journaling, this website, this post and these posts are a good place to start.

 Bonus: Get creative.

-ometimes creating something with your hands on trying out something new will help you tap into your creativity.
+Sometimes creating something with your hands on trying out something new will help you tap into your creativity.
 This is a great way to give you more motivation when you need to tackle your next task.
-My Free Canva Class is a great way to see if you like creating designs online.
-If you enjoy using Canva and want to learn how to create a brand that you love, my Consistent Canva course is where I walk students through everything you need to know about how to create consistent designs.

 I've also created a lovely printable Weekly Calendar that you can download, print and use to organize your week and help you get back on track!

 No need to worry about specific time blocks.
 There is plenty of space to make notes, write down your tasks, meal plans and etc.